 If you find this treatment is irritating your skin too much, talk to a doctor who may prescribe an alternative.

-The production of stress-related hormones in the body has been found to cause an increase in acne-causing activity.
+to cause an increase in acne-causing activity.

 Try some of these expert tips to help you de-stress and keep our skin healthy.

 For many years, certain combined hormonal contraceptives (those that contain both oestrogen and progesterone hormones) have been used to treat acne.
 However, only co-cyprindiol is licenced specifically to treat acne.
 Newer combined oral contraceptives may be more skin friendly than older contraceptive pills.